-This test for introverted personality traits not only reveals if you’re an introvert, it describes the top signs of introversion – some of which will surprise you!
+This test for introverted personality traits and types not only reveals if you’re an introvert, it describes the top signs of introversion.
+Some of these introverts’ personality traits will surprise you!

 “Introverts enjoy time alone, consider only deep relationships as friends, and feel drained after outside activities, even if they were fun” says Marti Olsen Laney, author of The Introvert & Extrovert in Love: Making It Work When Opposites Attract.

-Laney also says these famous female actresses are introverts: Gwyneth Paltrow, Helen Hunt, Meg Ryan, Meryl Streep, Diane Keaton, Grace Kelly, Julia Robert, Michelle Pfeiffer, Ingrid Bergman, Candice Bergen, and Glenn Close.
+Laney also says these famous female actresses are introverts: Gwyneth Paltrow, Helen Hunt, Meg Ryan, Meryl Streep, Diane Keaton, Julia Robert, Michelle Pfeiffer, Candice Bergen, and Glenn Close.
 Wow!
-We’re all in good company, then .
+We’re all in good company.

 Answer true or false to the following questions about introversion and extroversion: